-The University offers two group life insurance programs through Prudential Insurance Company of America.
+Mr. Huber called on Vice President Brinker, who reported that the University offers two group life insurance programs through Prudential Insurance Company of America.
 There are 64 employees and 74 retirees enrolled in the original program and 797 employees and 24 retirees enrolled in the revised program.
 Employees hired after February 1, 1988, are enrolled in the revised program.

-Renewal rates from Prudential Insurance Company of America reflect a rate hold for the twelve-month guarantee period beginning July 1, 2004.
+Ms. Brinker was pleased to report that renewal rates from Prudential Insurance Company of America reflect a rate hold for the twelve-month guarantee period beginning July 1, 2004.
 Life Insurance rates will remain at \$.21/\$1,000 with an AD&D rate of \$.02/\$1,000.

-Approval of the group life insurance program with Prudential Insurance Company of America with the proposed rates effective July 1, 2004, is recommended.
+On a motion by Mr. Will, seconded by Mrs. Torain, the group life insurance program with Prudential Insurance Company of America with the proposed rates effective July 1, 2004, was approved.